edelweisscj/meaching-learning/README.md

 [6] Reinforcement Learning: An Introduction
-[7] A Distributional Perspective on Reinforcement Learning [8] Rainbow: Combining Improvements in Deep Reinforcement Learning [9] The MineRL Competition on Sample Efficient Reinforcement Learning using Human Priors
+[7] A Distributional Perspective on Reinforcement Learning [8] Rainbow: Combining Improvements in Deep Reinforcement Learning [9] 白话强化学习与Pytorch
+[10] What Can Learned Intrinsic Rewards Capture?
+[11] Discovering Reinforcement Learning Algorithms